bhaveshtandel17/iOS-A-to-Z/Functional_reactive_programming/RxSwift/README.md

 > And

-***RxSwift*** is a library for composing asynchronous and event-based code by using observable sequences and functional style operators, allowing for parameterized execution via schedulers.
+***RxSwift*** is a library for composing asynchronous and event-based code by using *observable sequences* and functional style *operators*, allowing for parameterized execution via *schedulers*.
+(Note: Rx, Everything is a Sequence)

 > “The three building blocks of Rx code are **observables**, **operators** and **schedulers**.

+***Observable***

+The Observable<T> class provides the foundation of Rx code: the ability to asynchronously produce a sequence of events.